bmdeep/SegPC2021/README.md

 # [Multi-scale Regional Attention Deeplab3+: Multiple Myeloma Plasma Cells Segmentation in Microscopic Images](https://arxiv.org/abs/2105.06238)
-Two stage deep model explotied to overcome the limitation of existing methods for multiple mylomia instance segmentation...
+The two-stage deep model was exploited to overcome the limitation of existing methods for multiple myeloma instance segmentation...
 <br>
 If this code helps with your research please consider citing the following papers: